Chieffy Caligdong: International career

 He has also played for the Philippines U-23 at the 2005 Southeast Asian Games and in the pre-SEA Games tournament where he scored against Myanmar and Timor-Leste.

-On the first match of the Philippines in the Qualifying playoff round of the 2012 AFC Challenge Cup qualification against Mongolia, Caligdong scored a goal in the 43rd minute.
+In the first match of the Philippines of the qualifying playoff round of the 2012 AFC Challenge Cup qualification against Mongolia, Caligdong scored a goal in the 43rd minute.

 On September 30, 2011, Caligdong scored two goals in a draw against Hong Kong and two more goals on October 4 against Macau in the 2011 Long Teng Cup.
 Caligdong, who shrugged off injuries to score both goals against Macau, emerged the top scorer for the tournament, earning the Golden Boot trophy.

-On September 29, 2012, Caligdong scored a goal on the 34th minute in the last match of the 2012 Philippine Peace Cup versus Chinese Taipei which ended in a 3–1 score line.
+On September 29, 2012, Caligdong scored a goal in the 34th minute in the last match of the 2012 Philippine Peace Cup versus Chinese Taipei, which ended in a 3–1 score line.
 The Philippines got the championship title with a 3 win, no draw and no loss record.

-On November 27, 2012, Caligdong who came in as a substitute in the 2nd half and scored an important goal for the Philippines in a 1–0 victory against Vietnam in the 2012 AFF Suzuki Cup.
-The Philippines eventually finished second in the group stage and qualified for the semi finals with a 2 win, 1 loss record.
+On November 27, 2012, Caligdong came in as a substitute in the 2nd half and scored an important goal for the Philippines in a 1–0 victory against Vietnam in the 2012 AFF Suzuki Cup.
+The Philippines eventually finished second in the group stage and qualified for the semi-finals with a 2 win, 1 loss record.

-In November 2014, Caligdong announced his retirement from international football citing issues on maintaining fitness and plans to focus more on his club.
+In November 2014, Caligdong announced his retirement from international football, citing issues on maintaining fitness and plans to focus more on his club.